 Exhibits must be a small scale replica made of injected styrene plastics with approximately 25% of the surface painted.
 Wood, paper, clay die-cast, or snap together models are not permitted.
-Screws and prepainted or pre-decaled factory models are not permitted.
+Screws and pre-painted or predecaled factory models are not permitted.
 Exhibits made from building blocks (Lego) are not permitted.